|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Physics and nuclear medicine|

 Knowledge: science + experience

 The knowledge of every (educated) person is based on two components :

 ¨ Science , providing objective, universal and reproducible knowledge.
 However, these communicated findings may not always be properly understood and interpreted.

 ¨ An experience that may be subjective and sometimes erroneous, but if it reflects reality, can provide a sharper and more concrete insight into reality.

-The more complex situation is with phenomena inaccessible to our sensory knowledge - phenomena in the microworld or very distant universe, where we must rely on research using instrumental methods (test tubes, accelerators, detectors, binoculars, etc.) and learn to analyze, reflect and apply the facts found.
-With the heroic efforts of researchers, these complex methods have succeeded in gaining far-reaching, previously unsuspected, knowledge about the internal structure of matter and the structure and evolution of the universe.that are objective and "work" ...
+The more complex situation is with phenomena inaccessible to our sensory knowledge - phenomena in the microworld or very distant universe, where we must rely on research using instrumental methods (test tubes, accelerators, detectors, telescopes, etc.) and learn to analyze, reflect and apply the facts found.
+With the heroic efforts of researchers, these complex methods have succeeded in gaining far-reaching, previously unsuspected, knowledge about the internal structure of matter and the structure and evolution of the universe that are objective and "they work"...

 - Education - Wisdom

 The present world is full of information.
 However, knowledge at the level of information does not necessarily mean education and wisdom.
 Knowledge itself can be empty.
 In order for knowledge and information to gain real meaning and value - to turn into education and then to wisdom, a comprehensive multi- stage path of knowledge must be carried out :

 ¨ Acquisition of factual information and knowledge - study, communication with others, personal experience, observation, scientific research.